Mars lander starts digging on red planet, hits snags

-Scientists say NASA’s newest Mars lander has started digging into the red planet, but has hit a few snags.
+NASA’s newest Mars lander has started digging into the red planet, but hit a few snags, scientists said Friday.

-The German Aerospace Center said Friday its drilling instrument on the InSight lander hit what appeared to be a couple of stones.
-It only managed to dig between half a foot (18 centimeters) and about 1 ½ feet (50 centimeters), far short of the first dig’s goal.
+The German drilling instrument on the InSight lander hit what appeared to be a couple of stones.
+It only managed to burrow between half a foot (18 centimeters) and about 1 ½ feet (50 centimeters), far short of the first dig’s goal, said the German Aerospace Center.

-Over time, the team is shooting for a depth of up to 16 feet (5 meters), which would set an otherworldly record.
-The lander is digging deep to measure Mars’ internal temperature.
+The hammering device in the “mole” was developed by the Astronika engineering company in Poland.

-InSight landed on Mars last November.
-Flight controllers at the Jet Propulsion Laboratory in California sent commands to the lander Thursday to begin digging.
+“This is not very good news for me because although the hammer is proving itself … the Mars environment is not very favorable to us,” said the company’s chief engineer, Jerzy Grygorczuk.

 Most Read Nation & World Stories